pegasystems/pega-helm-charts/charts/pega/README.md

 The configured ports are destination pod ports, not Kubernetes Service ports.
 Pod and namespace selectors can be used instead of CIDRs with `podSelector` and `namespaceSelector`.
 The `namespaceSelector` and `podSelector` values are combined when both are supplied.
-External Search and additional installer destinations use the same CIDR/selector model through `networkPolicy.externalSearch` and `networkPolicy.installer`.
-Every configured destination requires at least one peer and one port; ports must be integers from 1 through 65535.
+The built-in tier policy allows only same-namespace Pega-to-Pega ingress.
+Define external ingress or additional installer destinations explicitly through `networkPolicy.customPolicies`.
+Every configured database or Kafka destination requires at least one peer and one port; ports must be integers from 1 through 65535.
 The built-in tier and Cassandra policies also allow the required same-namespace Pega and installer traffic.
 Additional typed Kubernetes policies can be supplied through `networkPolicy.customPolicies`; each entry requires a unique DNS-1123 `name`, and the